How to form an LLC in New Jersey

 New Jersey establishes straightforward formation requirements, with additional post-formation tax registration obligations.

-Registered Agent Individual (18+) or business with a physical New Jersey address
+Registered agentNJ resident individual or business entity authorized to transact business in the state, with a physical New Jersey address

 Certificate of Formation filing fees